-Answering key questions to help solve health system challenges
+Answering key questions based on science to help solve health system challenges

 A key goal of the ACT Center is to use our research capabilities to help solve challenging problems at Kaiser Permanente Washington and across health systems nationwide.
 We aim to provide value to our health system partners by being rigorous, rapid, and relevant.